 Fenland Lidar

-In contrast to the Hadrian's Wall survey, which relies on recent NLP data, these Fenland surveys have a much longer history, starting with survey data for the Witham Valley begged/borrowed from the Environment Agency back in 2005 and growing from there in stages as survey coverage increased to cover the entirety of the Lincolnshire Fenland by 2012 (Cambridgeshire and Norfolk we will come back to; prior to NLP there were still gaps there).
+In contrast to the Hadrian's Wall survey, which relies on recent NLP data, these Fenland surveys have a much longer history, starting with survey data for the Witham Valley begged/borrowed from the Environment Agency back in 2005 and growing from there in stages as survey coverage increased to cover the entirety of the Lincolnshire Fenland by 2012.
+Cambridgeshire and Norfolk were added in somewhat later (but still pre-NLP).
+Complete coverage was not then available in these counties, so I had been planning to revisit the entire area using the most up to date dataset, and this is what you will now find accessible from this page.

 Archaeological study of the Fenland has a long history.
 Too long to revisit here, but key studies would include The Fenland in Roman Times (Phillips 1970) and the eleven Fenland Project volumes published between 1985 and 1996 (now all available online), and not to mention everything about Flag Fen, Must Farm, Stonea, the Car Dyke, and much more.
 A defining point, recognised from an early date, is the influence of fine topography on the patterns of settlement in these landscapes of very low relief.
 The Fenland Project mapping made a particular point of including detail of the networks of roddons, the extinct silt-filled creeks which provided firmer ground within the peat fen, mapped then from aerial photography and field survey.
 The lidar dataset allows these to be extensively and consistently mapped across the whole of the fenland.
 No other source of mapping comes close to providing this level of topographic detail.